 Even the simplest and most monotonous work must be paid at least the minimum level set by the government to which any full-time worker is entitled.
-In 2024, the minimum wage of the Czech Republic was increased by government decree to CZK 18,900, which corresponds to a minimum hourly wage of CZK 112.50 for a fixed working week of 40 hours.
-This is the basic amount, which does not include various additional payments for overtime, public holidays or weekend work.
+The minimum wage in 2025 has been set by the government at CZK 20,800 per month, a further increase on previous years.
+This corresponds to a minimum hourly wage of CZK 124.40 for a fixed working week of 40 hours.
+The minimum hourly wage is particularly important for employees working part-time or on agreements.
+It is a basic amount that does not include various additional payments for overtime, public holidays or weekend work.
 However, it is not the amount that the employee will actually see on his/her pay slip.
 It is the gross salary, less social security and health insurance contributions.
 The “net” amount depends on how many children the employee has and his/her living situation.

 Are you solving a similar problem?